 Accept that the team knows more than you

-The first step is to accept that you don’t know anything about this existing team’s domain.
+The first step is accepting that you don’t know anything about this existing team’s domain.

 Next, remember what your job is.
 Your job is to help guide people to make better decisions, learn fast, and achieve goals.
 Not contribute code.

 Pay attention to how the team communicates.
 What are the relationships within the team?
 Who influences decisions?
 Whose voice is not heard?
 Your first step is to understand how this team works and how the people on it collaborate.

 By focusing on how the team collaborates you can work on problems with the environment.
 These are the issues that few are paying attention to or don’t know how to address.
 Solving environmental problems is where you can contribute most to the team’s success.

 Ask questions instead of giving answers

 Asking questions is a core skill of great leaders.

 When someone is talking, stop thinking about how you want to respond.
-Instead, listen.
+Listen.
 Look for details in what they are saying that give you a new question.

 By focusing on questions, you achieve two things.
 First, you get the other person to talk more and give you more information on the topic.
 Answering questions will build trust – which is a critical resource for a to earn.

 After a while, some of these questions will become redundant.
 What do you do when you have a deep understanding of the situation?